 So how are you going to make this your best Advent yet?
 How can you slow down your life to prepare the way for Christ?
 Reading Jesus is the Gift, is a wonderful way to enter into the true spirit of Advent and Christmas.
 May you realize what a great gift Jesus is to the world, and joyfully proclaim that message to those whom you meet.

 Bob Waruszewski is a cradle Catholic from Pittsburgh, PA.
 He graduated from St. Vincent College with a bachelor’s degree in both mathematics and economics.
 Currently he works in the regulatory department for a natural gas distribution company in the Steel City and is enjoying life as a married man.
 He is a proud father, and he enjoys playing sports, hiking and reading a good book.
 His favorite saint is St. Joseph.

 CHRISTIAN MEN’S FELLOWSHIP BREAKFAST

-The next monthly breakfast will be Saturday, September 15 at Saint Peter’s Church, North Ridgeville .
-Breakfast is from 8:30am to 9:45am.
+The next monthly breakfast will be Saturday, December 15th.
+So please join us at St Julie’s for breakfast from 8:30 am to 9:45 am.
 Meet new friends and strengthen your relationship with Jesus.
-So that we have an idea of how much food to prepare please RSVP to Tom Fumich at (440) 610-6604 or email@example.com to attend.
+Please try to give an RSVP to Tom Fumich at (440) 6106604 or email@example.com ) to attend.
 St. Teresa men interested in attending can meet in St. Teresa’s parking lot at 7:45 a.m.
 Call with questions to Bill Bistak at 440-934-0154.